youyanggu/covid19_projections/about.md

 | Spain | 21,282 | 18,713 | 31,854
 | France | 20,829 | 17,448 | 41,643

-As you can see above, their models made misguided projections for almost all of the worst-impacted regions in the world.
+As you can see above, their models made misguided projections for almost all of the worst impacted regions in the world.
 The most alarming thing is that they continue to make low projections.
 Below is their projections from April 21.
 All of the below projections were exceeded by May 2, just a mere 11 days later:

 |  | May 2 Total Deaths | IHME Aug proj. deaths from Apr 21 | Our Aug proj. deaths from Apr 21
 | --- | --- | --- | --- |